-createPositives 15
+object

-object Output of differential abundance detection methods. pValMat, statInfo matrices, and method's name must be present (See vignette for detailed information).

-priorKnowledge data.frame (with feature names as row.names) containing feature level metadata.

-enrichmentCol name of the column containing information for enrichment analysis.
+- ces, and method's name must be present (See vignette for detailed information). priorKnowledge $\mbox{\tt data.frame}$ (with feature names as $\mbox{\tt row.names}$ ) containing feature level metadata. enrichmentCol name of the column containing information for enrichment analysis. namesCol name of the column containing new names for features (default namesCol = NULL).

-namesCol name of the column containing new names for features (default namesCol = slot A character vector with 1 or number-of-methods-times repeats of the slot names where to extract values for each method (default slot = "pValMat").
+A character vector with 1 or number-of-methods-times repeats of the slot names where to extract values for each method (default slot = "pValMat").